rmjarvis/TreeCorr/docs/params.rst

     need to flip the sign of v1 or v2, you may do that with ``flip_v1`` or ``flip_v2`` (or both).

+:vark: (float) Variance of the scalar field to use.
+(Default is to calculate it directly.)
+:varg: (float) Variance of the shear field to use.
+(Default is to calculate it directly.)
+:varv: (float) Variance of the velocity field to use.
+(Default is to calculate it directly.)

 :keep_zero_weight: (bool, default=False)

     Whether to keep objects with wpos=0 in the catalog (including